 Divorced or not, when we make decisions that that don’t take children’s fragile psyches into account, the outcome is painful for those children!

-Bettelheim makes a strong case for divorce mediation as a resource to keep parents from making destructive, vindictive decisions about custody and child support.
+Bettelheim makes a strong case for divorce mediation.
+It’s a choice that keeps parents from making destructive, vindictive decisions about custody and child support.
 She’s totally right.
 She adds, “In an adversarial custody battle, no one wins, but children are the biggest losers of all.
 Intelligent legislation could promote the one thing that children of divorce need most: peace between their parents.”

 The truth is, all children need and deserve peace between their parents.
-Let’s focus less on judgmental, self-righteous finger-pointing and more on educating all parents about harmonious, effective co-parenting – and we’ll all be better off!
+Let’s focus less on judgmental, self-righteous finger-pointing.
+Instead, focus more on educating all parents about harmonious, effective co-parenting – and we’ll all be better off!

 If you want to explore the benefits of divorce coaching regarding issues related to parenting, contact me to learn more or click the COACHING button at //www.childcentereddivorce.com.

 * * *